Check out my students’ projects from a reading seminar on listening from interdisciplinary perspectives here!

 I have explored these areas in my teaching by integrating discussions of the brain’s plasticity along and mindfulness practices as a way of shifting students’ understanding of their own agency as writers, learners, and citizens.
 In addition to examining questions of agency, I am interested in exploring what these interdisciplinary conversations might mean in terms of prejudice.
 I believe that digital tools can be used to support students in self-aware, critical learning.

-This year, I am teaching ENGL 232: Writing as Exploration.
+In the 2017-2018, I taught ENGL 232: Writing as Exploration.
 This course asks students to explore self and society using a variety of creative non-fiction genres.
-I love teaching this class!
+I loved teaching this class!
 I think I am most fascinated by the genre of literary journalism, in which students can switch perspectives/standpoints, moving between their own stories and others’ stories, and zooming in and out.
-In looking at the environment, for instance, one student moves between their own experience in nature and current events depicting environmental harm.
+In looking at the environment, for instance, one student moved between their own experience in nature and current events depicting environmental harm.
 Weaving together these perspectives is challenging, but it adds dimension and fosters connection not possible in other genres.
-Students then have the opportunity to create multimodal projects on the topic of their choice.
+Students then had the opportunity to create multimodal projects on the topic of their choice.

 - Most educators would probably agree that an important aspect of students’ education – in addition to gaining knowledge of the multitude of social issues that exist – is for those students to learn how to listen deeply to the marginalized voices that face these social issues.
 The ability to listen, however, requires an understanding of social contexts and embodied contexts.
 This collaborative study will use an interdisciplinary approach to teach both.
 Students will learn about the complex social contexts that exist during listening, including the difficulties that some marginalized voices have in being heard.
 They will also learn about the embodied contexts involved in listening, including how one’s brainwave activity, physiological, and psychological states act as additional mediators during listening.
 Students will be encouraged to adopt a responsible, reciprocal, self-aware, and empathetic stance in relationship to both sets of contexts, culminating in a multimedia project informed by listening.
 They will also teach and work with younger students (either high school or junior high school students), in creating a similar, smaller project.
 In the process, they will apply and model this deep listening for these younger students.